Managed backend for product teams

 Consumers read in whatever shape fits

-Three integration modes share the same auth model: REST for snapshot reads, WebSocket for live subscriptions, signed webhooks for push delivery on matches.
+REST for snapshot reads, SSE for live subscriptions, signed webhooks for push delivery on matches.
+Same OAuth 2.1 Bearer token across all three.

 Design choices